d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-theory.md

 $$ME = z^*SE(\hat{p}_1 - \hat{p}_2)$$

-4. Using the multiplier of $z^*$ = 1.645 and the standard error calculated above, calculate the margin of error for a 90\% confidence interval.
+4. Using the multiplier of $z^*$ = 1.645 and the calculated standard error, calculate the margin of error for a 90\% confidence interval.

 \vspace{0.5in}